-North Korea's Kim inspects testing of newly developed 'tactical' weapon
+North Korea says Kim inspects testing of newly developed 'tactical' weapon

-SEOUL (Reuters) - North Korean leader Kim Jong Un visited the test site of a new tactical weapon in his first public “field inspection” since last year, hailing it as a “display of our rapidly-growing defense capabilities,” state media said on Friday.
+SEOUL (Reuters) - North Korean leader Kim Jong Un visited the test site of a new tactical weapon in his first such public inspection since last year, hailing it as a “display of our rapidly-growing defense capabilities,” state media said on Friday.

 The North’s first mention of a new weapons development in months threatens to sour the political atmosphere as negotiations between Pyongyang and the United States appear to have stalled.